- Address:

 Connecting with Beacon’s past and some of its natural treasures.

 BEACON, Dutchess County (12 acres) — You step into history and nature at this park.
-Catheryna Brett, the first European settler in the present-day city, operated a gristmill here along Fishkill Creek, which later powered the Tioronda Hat Works (whose ruins sit adjacent to the park).
+Catheryna Brett, the first European settler in the present-day city, operated a grain mill here along Fishkill Creek, which later powered the Tioronda Hat Works (whose ruins sit adjacent to the park).
 More impressive — and intact — are the natural features.
-Fishkill Marsh furnishes a home for amphibians and aquatic mammals and provides hunting grounds for ospreys and bald eagles and a stopover for migratory birds.
+Fishkill Marsh is home to amphibians and aquatic mammals, provides hunting grounds for ospreys and bald eagles, and serves as a stopover for migratory birds.
 A waterfall on the creek is especially impressive, and raucous, in spring or after heavy rains.

 Free and open year-round, sunrise to sunset.